-We expect to continue to incur substantial expenses related to our development activities for the foreseeable future as we continue product development for arhalofenate and initiate our next clinical studies for MBX-8025.
+We expect to continue to incur substantial expenses related to our development activities for the foreseeable future as we continue product development for arhalofenate and MBX-8025.
 Since product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later stage clinical trials, we expect that our research and development expenses will increase in the future.
 In addition, if our product development efforts are successful, we expect to incur substantial costs to prepare for potential Phase 3 clinical trials and activities.